Dorothy Roberts: Background

-Roberts was born in 1956 in Chicago, Illinois, to a white father and Jamaican-born mother, who raised her in a politically active household in Hyde Park.
+Roberts was born in 1956 in Chicago, Illinois, to a white father, Robert Roberts, and Jamaican-born black mother, Iris, who raised her in a politically active household in Hyde Park.
 Her father was an anthropologist, and her mother was his research assistant.
+The two researched interracial marriages, and conducted hundreds of interviews of interracial couples.
 Roberts' parents met at the University of Chicago, where her father was her mother's professor in her PhD program.
 (She left without finishing her degree to care for their children).

 Roberts received her Bachelor of Arts, magna cum laude, from Yale University in 1977, where she was also elected to Phi Beta Kappa.
 She then attended Harvard Law School, receiving her Juris Doctor in 1980.
 Roberts met her former husband, Coltrane Chimurenga (born Randolph Simms) when they were both students at Harvard.
-They had two sons, Amilcar and Camillo, before Chimurenga dying in 2009.
+They had two sons, Amilcar and Camillo, before Chimurenga died in 2019.
 Following law school, she clerked for Judge Constance Baker Motley in the U.S. District Court for the Southern District of New York.